Gauvino/streamyfin/README.md

 1. Use node `>20`
 2. Install dependencies `bun i && bun run submodule-reload`
 3. Make sure you have xcode and/or android studio installed.
+4. Create native directories by running `npx expo prebuild` or `npx expo prebuild --clean`
-4. Create an expo dev build by running `npx expo run:ios` or `npx expo run:android`.
+5. Create an expo dev build by running `npx expo run:ios` or `npx expo run:android`.
 This will open a simulator on you computer and run the app.

 ## 📄 License